5 Genius Small Entryway Ideas to Transform Your Space (Easy & Renter-Friendly)

 4. How can I organize shoes in a small hallway without it looking cluttered?

-Closed storage is usually more visually calming than open racks.
+Closed storage is usually more visually calming than open racks, helping to create a welcoming entryway look.

 • Slim tilt-out cabinets